Visit Rescued Reptiles at Critchlow Alligator Sanctuary, Now Open Daily

 You CAN Teach an Old Gator New Tricks

-Save time to see the show where a giant 11-foot alligator named Godzilla comes out of his pond and shows off his powerful jaws.
+Save time to see the show where a giant 11-foot alligator named Godzilla emerges from his pond and shows off his powerful jaws.
 Medusa, a nine-foot alligator, is just as entertaining during the show, too.

 Staff will walk around and let you know when the show is starting.
 The show runs for about 20 minutes two to three times a day at Godzilla and Medusa’s enclosure so you should always be able to catch one.

-There isn’t much seating or shade but your kids can sit along the windows and get a good view.
-There’s a deck above the enclosure with a few benches and a great view but it fills up fast.
+There isn’t much seating or shade, but your kids can sit along the windows and enjoy a good view.
+There’s a deck above the enclosure with a few benches and a great view, but it fills up fast.

 The windows provide a front-row seat to the alligators